hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ### Definition:
 A higher-order component (HOC) is an advanced technique in React for reusing component logic (alternative for Mixins pattern).

-Concretely, a higher-order component is a function that takes a component and returns a new component (with steroids).
+Concretely, a higher-order component is just a React component that wraps another component.
+It is usually implemented in the form of a function that takes a component and returns a new enhanced component.

 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.